-This paleo Healthy Chocolate Mug Cake has rich chocolaty flavor and great texture!
-It’s saved me time and time again when I just want a little something sweet without eating junk food.
+This paleo Healthy Chocolate Mug Cake Recipe has rich chocolaty flavor and great texture!
+It’s saved me when I just want a little something sweet that’s fast without eating junk food.

 Like I mentioned when I told you about my Chocolate Cupcakes for Two, I’m kind-of particular about my cake.
 (As Mike likes to tell me, I’m kind-of particular about a lot of food-related stuff, but that remains to be proven and is an entirely different discussion for another day.)

 Anyway.
 I don’t think there is anything more disappointing than seeing an absolutely stunning cake and then sinking your teeth into what you think will be pure bliss, and realizing that it tastes like rubbery-textured cardboard.

 There are legitimate days when you just need a single serving of cake, right, ladies?
 And I won’t discriminate, guys too.
 And I’m a firm believer that you shouldn’t have to make an entire cake just to get a decent slice of it.

 But what if you could have a single serving cake that tastes like it’s worth the calories (no rubbery, flavorless cakes here!), is made in five minutes, and is full of wholesome, nourishing ingredients?
 That day has come, friends.